Skip to main content

 Source Auto Mapping

-Data Integration will automatically set your mapping based on the data returned from the sheets you've selected.
+Data Integration automatically sets your mapping based on the data returned from the sheets you selected.

 You may also modify the generated fields according to:

-• Choose which fields you want to fetch in the Mapping table, and add fields on your own, or remove unwanted fields.
+• Choose the fields you want to fetch in the Mapping table, and add fields on your own, or remove unwanted fields.

 • Select the fill empty checkbox if you want empty cells to get values from the above closest cell.

 • Define each field as a source or static.
-The source is a field coming from your Google Sheet and static is a field for adding expression as you would like.
+The source is a field derived from your Google Sheet, and static is a field for adding an expression.

-• Static will just put a repeated value in each cell in the respective field alias.
+• Static puts a repeated value in each cell in the respective field alias.

 warning

-• Defining an existing source field will erase its previous source.
-In case you erased a source field by setting it as static, and want to restore it back, you need to add it manually or click clear all and then start auto mapping again.
+• Defining an existing source field erases its previous source.
+If you erased a source field by setting it as static and want to restore it, add it manually or click Clear All and then restart auto-mapping.

-• The expressions may contain strings or functions which Google Sheets supports.
+• The expressions may contain strings or functions that Google Sheets supports.

 On this Page